Tree Streets Neighborhood Project

 - Projects will be ranked by order of highest number of votes to lowest.
 The $25,000 will be distributed across the top ranking projects until it runs out.
 If there is a tie, then the Steering Committee will decide the winning project with input from the implementing agency (e.g., Public Works, Parks & Recreation, etc.)

 - To facilitate broad participation, voting will take place over multiple days at multiple locations.
 Absentee ballots will be offered to handicapped, out of town or limited mobility voters.
 Ballots can be mailed to voters who request an absentee ballot.
 These ballots will be numbered and tracked to avoid duplicate voting.
-Ballots can be returned in person to City Hall or at a location in the neighborhood (to be determined) or by mail, and must be received by the end of vote week.
+Ballots can be returned in person to City Hall or at a location in the neighborhood (to be determined) or by mail, and must be received 5 pm on March 1st.

 The Steering Committee: